| | |

 Color-by-number Juneteenth worksheet with the words “June Teenth” in bold graffiti-style letters, colored in red, green, and black over a yellow background.
 Below the text are two black broken shackles symbolizing freedom.
 A color key at the top matches crayon colors to numbers.
 To the right are green and red beaded necklaces and a 24-count box of Crayola crayons.

-Conclude by reinforcing why Juneteenth is still important.
-It’s a day for everyone to appreciate freedom, remember how far we’ve come in achieving equality, and to think about ways we can all help make the world a fairer place.
+Finish by explaining that Juneteenth is a reminder to appreciate freedom, recognize how far we’ve come, and think about ways we can all contribute to making the world a fairer place.

-This discussion can spark curiosity in kids, encouraging them to ask questions and explore more about history and the values that shape our society.
+This conversation can spark curiosity, encouraging kids to ask questions and explore more about the values that shape our world.

 COLOR BY CODE